Archive Agent

 Archive Agent has been tested with these configurations:

-If you're using Archive Agent with another setup, please let me know and I'll add it here!
+If you've successfully installed and tested Archive Agent with a different setup, please let me know and I'll add it here!

-This should work on any Linux distribution derived from Ubuntu (e.g. Linux Mint).
+This installation method should work on any Linux distribution derived from Ubuntu (e.g. Linux Mint).

 To install Archive Agent in the current directory of your choice, run this once: